-Prime number is a natural number greater then one, that can be divided without reminder only by one and itself.
+A prime number is any natural number greater then one, that is divisible only by one and itself.
 Finding prime numbers is so time-consuming, that those numbers are applied in cryptography to construct ciphers.
-The next program displays all such numbers form 3 to the upper limit of unsigned long long int type.
-The basic algorithm for finding prime number is as follows: Take a natural number and check if it prime by dividing it by all natural numbers grater then 1 and less than the number.
-If all reminders of those divisions are not zeros, the number is prime, otherwise it is not.
+The next program displays all such numbers form 3 to almost the upper limit of the unsigned long long int type.
+The basic algorithm for finding a prime number is as follows: Take a natural number and check if it is a prime by dividing it by all natural numbers grater than 1 and less than the number.
+If all reminders after those divisions are not zeros, the number is a prime, otherwise it is not.
 Unfortunately, this algorithm is very inefficient.
 It is possible to slightly improve it, by making two modifications.
 In the program the numbers that should be checked are generated by an external for loop and all of them are odd.
-The internal for loop checks if a particular number is prime by applying the above algorithm, but it stops checking when the divisor is greater than the square root of the tested number or when the reminder is equal zero.
-Please note the use of the prime variable and the break keyword.
-46/55
+The internal for loop checks if a particular number is a prime by applying the above algorithm, but it stops checking when the divisor is greater then the square root of the tested number or when the reminder is equal zero.
+Please note the useage of the prime variable and the break keyword 46/55

-Prime Numbers The Code
+Prime Numbers

 '''

 #include <stdio.h>

-#include <limits h>
+#include imits h>

 #include <math.h>

 #include <stdbool.h>

 unsigned long long int candidate, divisor;

 bool prime;

 int main(void)

 s

 puts("Prime numbers greater than 2:");

-for(candidate=3;candidate<=ULLONG_MAX;candidate+=2) {
+for(candidate=3; candidate<ULLONG_MAX; candidate+=2) {

 prime=true;

-for(divisor=2;divisor<sqrt(candidate)+1;divisor++)
+for(divisor=2;divisor<=sqrt(candidate);divisor++)

 if(candidate%divisor==0) {

 prime = false:

 break;

-3
+}

 if(prime)

 printf("%llu ",candidate);

 }

 return 0:

-}

 '''

-Cosine Description
+Cosine